 The Best Bone-Building Exercises for Osteoporosis

-There are a variety of exercises for osteoporosis that are simple enough for people to do at any age, but are especially beneficial for seniors.
-Because of the increased risk for fracture that seniors face, it’s best to consult a doctor or physical therapist before beginning any regular exercise programs.
-Elder Care Alliance communities are the ideal settings for seniors to try exercises to build strong bones that focus on four core attributes: strength, weight-bearing, flexibility and stability.
+There are a variety of exercises for osteoporosis that are simple enough for people to do at any age but are especially beneficial for seniors.
+Because of the increased risk of fractures that seniors face, it’s best to consult a doctor or physical therapist before beginning any regular exercise programs.
+Elder Care Alliance communities are the ideal settings for seniors to try exercises to build strong bones that focus on four core attributes: strength, weight-bearing, flexibility, and stability.